 Remember that buildings insurance needs to cover the cost of rebuilding your home - which is usually considerably less than its market value.
 The Royal Institute of Chartered Surveyors (RICS) has a useful guide with a rebuilding calculator.

-If your home is unique - for example, if it has a large number of bedrooms or a thatched roof - a standard policy may not give you the amount of insurance you need.
-Our Specialist Home Insurance offers cover for non-standard buildings and construction types, including thatched or flat roofs, listed buildings and homes with more than six bedrooms.
+If your home is unique - for example, if it has a large number of bedrooms or a flat roof - a standard policy may not give you the amount of insurance you need.
+Our Specialist Home Insurance offers cover for non-standard buildings and construction types, including flat roofs, listed buildings and homes with more than six bedrooms.

 Home insurance policies usually include cover for valuable items such as jewellery, watches, works of art and paintings.
 However, many policies require you to specify items over a certain amount.

 With Home Insurance from John Lewis Finance, our Gold Cover provides up to £3,000 cover for single items, and up to £40,000 to cover all your valuables.
 Any valuable item worth over £3,000 needs to be individually specified.

 Our Specialist Home Insurance offers unlimited cover for single items (depending on value, items may need to be specified), with no maximum limit for total valuables.
 We also offer Specialist Contents Insurance for fine art and antiques.